The Messer Farm Project

 Overlooking scenic views of Mt.
 Kearsarge and adjacent to the 19th century village of the New London Historical Society and the Moses Adams field, this property contains the headwaters of White Brook, which feeds into Pleasant Lake.
 Messer Farm has an established network of trails for walking, snowshoeing and cross country skiing.

 The preservation of this land will benefit the residents of New London and the surrounding communities for generations to come, through the support of our shared values of sustainable local agriculture, employment, and outdoor recreation.
-Spring Ledge Farm strongly supports this project and we hope you will join us by donating today.
+Spring Ledge Farm thanks you for your support of this project!

 We invite you to read these articles published in the summer 2020 issue of Chatter to learn more about this important project.